udemyDevops/aws-lift-and-shift/README.md

 * After setting up the servers and DNS records
     - create s3 bucket to store the artifacts (if required create IAM user and attach s3 full access policy which can be used for aws configure)
-    - create an IAM role for ec2 service and attach s3 full access policy....... assign this role to tomcat server
+    - create an IAM role for ec2 service and attach s3 full access policy....... assign this role to tomcat server --> Actions --> security --> manage IAM role
     - use Maven to build the application artifact
         * before building, make sure to update the host details in src/main/resources/application.properties file with the DNS names or private IPs
         * In VS code, press 'ctrl+shift+P' and type 'select Default profile' and select the terminal (Gitbash or preferred one).
 Check if maven is installed (mvn -version), if not need to install JDK and maven (follow the installing softwares lecture)